 In [C31] "Uncertainty Propagation in Node Classification" (IEEE ICDM 2022) we look at quantifying predictive uncertainty of neural networks and we focus on measuring uncertainty of graph neural networks (GNNs) for the task of node classification.
 Most existing GNNs model message passing among nodes.
 The messages are often deterministic.
 Questions naturally arise: Does there exist uncertainty in the messages?
-How could we propagate such uncertainty over a graph together with message?
+How could we propagate such uncertainty over a graph together with messages?
 To address these issues, we propose a Bayesian uncertainty propagation (BUP) method, which embeds GNNs in a Bayesian modeling framework, and models predictive uncertainty of node classification with Bayesian confidence of predictive probability and uncertainty of messages.
-Our method proposes a novel uncertainty propagation that allows the GNNs to clearly integrate predictive uncertainty in learning procedure.
+Our method proposes a novel uncertainty propagation mechanism inspired by Gaussian models.
+Moreover, we present an uncertainty-oriented loss for node classification that allows the GNNs to clearly integrate predictive uncertainty in learning procedure.
 Consequently, the training examples with large predictive uncertainty will be penalized.
 We demonstrate the BUP with respect to prediction reliability and out-of-distribution (OOD) predictions.
 The learned uncertainty is also analyzed in depth.
 The relations between uncertainty and graph topology, as well as predictive uncertainty in the OOD cases are investigated with extensive experiments.
 The empirical results with popular benchmark datasets demonstrate the superior performance of the proposed method.